-Figure 10: Information activities in support of rear and deep operations process is designed to achieve effects in rear operations74 and deep operations75 in an efficient way (see figure 10).
+Figure 10: Information activities in support of rear and deep operations process is designed to achieve effects in the rear 73 operations and deep 74 operations in an effecient way (see figure 10).

 Targeting is a common process at the operational level, such as in a NATO Joint Force Headquarters (JFHQ).
 Here, it is called the joint targeting process, meaning that it integrates capabilities from all military services (such as army, air force and navy) including capabilities specialised in cognitive effects.
-Although always being an inherent part for the operational level joint doctrine, 76 targeting has only been included at a lower command level by some countries (like the Netherlands).
+Although always being an inherent part for the operational level joint doctrine, 75 targeting has only been included at a lower command level by some countries (like the Netherlands).
 At this lower level, it is called the land tactical targeting process and consists of the D3A-methodology: decide, detect, deliver, and assess (see Handbook Tactical Operations for a detailed explanation).